pronoiac/the-manual/the-manual.md

 First and foremost they want us to get into property: "Buy a house," because with your property as security they can always lend you more and more money.
 If things were to go badly wrong and you weren't able to keep up the interest payments they can always force you out of house and home and get their money back that way.

-Of course, it would be bad for the banks if they were seen to be throwing too many families onto the street or forcing business' to the wall in order to redeem their loans.
+Of course, it would be bad for the banks if they were seen to be throwing too many families onto the street or forcing businesses to the wall in order to redeem their loans.
 They would always prefer to lend more money so as to help pay off the interest on the earlier loans.
 Banks have spent millions over the past few years trying to destroy the public's old impression of the bank manager in bowler, brolly and pinstripe, to the approachable and amiable sort of chap who will attempt at all times to say "Yes!".
 They have only done this, not because they like being nicer, but to seduce you into coming in and borrowing more money.